selforganising/book/onegoodonebad/Named&Unnamed Functions.md

 3) Harder to test <br>
 4) Do not describe the role of the function <br>
 5) Can make code appear to lack structure and make it more difficult to read <br>
+6) Named functions appear on your stack trace (a report of the active stack frames at a certain point in time during the execution of a program).

 ##Simple example of named vs. annonymous functions